latenitefilms/TransferToolbox/docs/README.md

 # Transfer Toolbox

+!!!
+**NOTE:** Transfer Toolbox has not yet been released on the Mac App Store.
+We're waiting for Apple to review.
+!!!

 Transfer Toolbox allows you to convert Final Cut Pro (for Mac) libraries into Final Cut Pro (for iPad) projects!

 > [:icon-desktop-download: **Click here to buy on the Mac App Store**](https://apps.apple.com/us/app/transfer-toolbox/id6449526499)